seas-cs32/chap05/pset3.md

 You win!
 $ python3 roshambo.py
 ## Welcome to ROSHAMBO! ##
+Please pick your shape: thumbs up
+Shape must be rock, paper, or scissors.
+Try again...
 Please pick your shape: rock
 You: rock   Computer: paper
 You lose!